Obituary of Kenneth E. Kohli

 Ken and Joan started a relationship in 2010 that continued until his passing.
 They spent much time traveling, primarily back and forth between New York and Florida and purchased a home together in Palmetto, Florida where they spent winters for many years.

 Ken is survived by his companion Joan Allen; sons, Michael (Carey Godfrey) of Rome, Kevin (Stephanie Gerasia) of Colonie, Eric (Lillian Chu) of Simi Valley, California and Marc of Rome; Joan’s son and daughter-in-law James and Jamie Hotaling and their two sons; two sisters, Brenda (Howard) Smith of Lee Center, New York and Lakeland, Florida and Wendy (Phillip Bennett) Kohli of New Haven Connecticut; nine grandchildren, and eleven nieces and nephews.
 He was predeceased by his wife Sheila, sister Carolyn (Gail) Ballister, and parents Barbara and Emil.

 Friends and family may call on the family at Barry Funeral Home, 807 Chestnut Street, Rome on Wednesday, August 11 from 11:00 a.m. to 2:00 p.m. with the funeral to follow.
 Internment will be at St. Peter’s Cemetery, East Dominick Street, Rome following the services.
 Online tributes may be left at www.BarryFuneralHome.com

-In lieu of flowers, the family has requested that donations be made in Ken’s name to St. Jude Children’s Research Hospital or the American Cancer Society.To plant a tree in memory of Kenneth Kohli, please visit Tribute Store
+In lieu of flowers, the family has requested that donations be made in Ken’s name to St. Jude Children’s Research Hospital or the American Cancer Society.To plant a beautiful memorial tree in memory of Kenneth Kohli, please visit our Tree Store